spbrooks74/NiFiPipeline/README.md

 # NiFiPipeline
-I practice performing ETL on a database that contains information about some movies by constructing NiFi pipelines that act first on an Excel file and then on a MySQL database.
+I practiced performing ETL on a database that contains information about some movies by constructing NiFi pipelines that act first on an Excel file and then on a MySQL database.
 In the first part, I constructed a NiFi pipeline to move data from an Excel file to a .csv file.
 In the second part, I move the data from a .csv file to a MySQL database using a NiFi pipeline.